sk2111/tech-docs/tech-docs/docs/tech/deployment/Section 1/slide1.md

 1. You want lightweight and fast application deployment
 2. You need to scale applications quickly and efficiently
-3. You are developing cloud-native applications
+3. You are developing cloud-native or microservice applications
 4. You want to maximize resource utilization on a single host